adarsh-2425/Trainer-Payment-Management/README.md

 IMPORTANT</br>

-Before your every git push, do <git pull origin main> </br>
+Before your every "git push origin main", do "git pull origin main" first </br>
-our branch is main, not master!
+our primary branch is main, not master!